bredelings/BayesianEstimatorSelfing/README.md

 If you leave off the `-l tsv` then logging will be done in JSON format.

-# Using the robust version
+### Using the robust version

 The default version of BES assumes that selfing is the _only_ source of decreased heterozygosity.
 However, with multiple loci, it is easy to separate loss of heterozygosity that comes from selfing versus loss of heterozygosity that comes from other sources.

+The "robust" version estimates an additional parameter `f` that indicates the loss of heterozygosity that comes from non-selfing sources.

 ```
 cd BayesianEstimatorSelfing